Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 The next day, the weather had changed and was not in our favour.
 During the night the wind picked up and came howling around the Fimmvörðuháls hut and the exposed ridge it is on.
 I was nearly blown off the veranda when I opened the door.
 We had to put on all our layers, hats & gloves and rain trousers.

-To my dismay & frustration I had a leaking shoe as well, and had to wrap some provisionary plastic bags around my socks to keep them dry.
+To my dismay & frustration I had a leaking boot as well, and had to wrap some provisionary plastic bags around my socks to keep them dry.

 Magni crater still steaming at its edges.